-Internal control over major programs:
+Internal control over major federal programs:

 - Material weaknesses identified?
-No. - Significant deficiencies identified?
+Yes - Significant deficiencies identified?
 Yes

-Type of auditor's report issued on compliance for major federal programs: Unmodified
+Type of auditor's report issued on compliance for the major federal programs: Unmodified, except for the Medicaid Cluster, which is qualified.

 Any audit findings disclosed that are required to be reported in accordance with 2 CFR 200.516(a)?
 Yes